ryan87r/secure-pledge-vault/README.md

-# 🔐 Secure Pledge Vault
+# 🔐 Secure Pledge Vault - FHE-Encrypted Crowdfunding Platform

 > **The Future of Private Crowdfunding is Here**